Poznań Junikowo railway station

 Poznań Junikowo railway station is a railway station serving the south west of the city of Poznań, in the Greater Poland Voivodeship, Poland.
 The station opened in 2007 and is located on the Warsaw–Kunowice railway.
-The train services are operated by Przewozy Regionalne and Koleje Wielkopolskie.
+The train services are operated by Polregio and Greater Poland Railways.
 At the station there is also a small freight yard for trains serving businesses in the area.

 The station was built to replace a former station, about 1 km east of the site of the current station.

 Train services

 The station is served by the following service(s):